Shaheen Bagh protesters want SC order on their security if road parallel to protest site is opened

-The interlocutors -- senior advocates Sanjay Hegde and Sadhana Ramachandran --began the third day of their discussion with the Shaheen Bagh protesters on Friday evening.
+The interlocutors -- senior advocates Sanjay Hegde and Sadhana Ramachandran -- began the third day of their discussion with the protesters on Friday evening.

+They inspected the roads and observed that they were barricaded by the police for "no apparent reason" and emphasised that the action of re-barricading the roads "defeats the very purpose of confidence-building on the part of the police".

+Restrictions on the Kalindi Kunj road between Noida and Delhi continued on Friday after it was briefly opened by the Uttar Pradesh Police on Thursday night, officials said.

 The Delhi Police admitted that the protesters had not blocked the parallel road, but they had barricaded it to provide security to the protest site.